 According to the researchers, planning and anticipating your trip makes you happier than actually taking it.

-Speaking of planning, make sure your travel plans are budgeted as part of your retirement plans.
-The NewRetirement Retirement Planner enables you to allocate travel money as part of your monthly or yearly budget.
+Speaking of planning, make sure your travel plans are budgeted as part of your retirement plan.
+The NewRetirement Planner enables you to allocate travel money as part of your monthly or yearly budget.
 Or, you can specify one-time expenditures for specific trips.

 The beauty of retirement is that you have time.
 You do not have a clock to punch or other specific demands on your days.
 As such, you can plan travel with practically unlimited time.
 Done right, this can save you money and be much more enjoyable.

 Imagine you wanted to see Spain and Italy.
 When working, you either have to see very little of each place in a short period of time or take two trips.
 Two trips are double the airfare and if you are trying to squeeze it all into one trip, then you might be paying a premium for hotels close to the things you want to see and other conveniences that make seeing everything possible.

 Everything is different in retirement.
 You can take two months and see two, three, or more locations in one trip — dramatically reducing your airfare costs.
 And with time, you can rent apartments or other lower-cost accommodations, cook some meals in your rented home, walk instead of taking taxis — all of which can dramatically decrease your daily spend and also enable you to really enjoy being in the location instead of packing it all in.